brianshih1/mini-async-runtime/mdbook/src/async_io/step_1_ononblock.md

 }
 ```

+Note the importance of the `T: AsRawFd` trait.
+The reactor needs the raw file descriptor of the I/O source in order to check when the I/O operation
+is complete with the help of io_uring.

 The `get_reactor()` method retrieves the `Reactor` for the executor running on the current thread.
 The `create_source` method, as shown below, sets the `O_NONBLOCK` flag for the handle with [fcntl](https://man7.org/linux/man-pages/man2/fcntl.2.html).

 ```rust